Prices have been updated to reflect current (April 2019) rates

 Most people that travel to El Calafate come here for 3 day (2 nights).
 The first day involves traveling here, the second day is spent at the glacier, and the third day is spent traveling back.

-I've seen day trips to El Chaltén but I would recommend staying one night there.
+I've seen day trips to El Chaltén but I would recommend staying several night there.
 You can take an early bus from El Calafate to El Chaltén and drop your bags off at your hotel/hostel (the bus ride is around 2.5 hours).
 Then from the center of town you start the hike to Mt.
 Fitz Roy around 10 or 11.
 Although there are several hike, all which leave from the city, 85% of the splendor of El Chaltén can be gleaned from hiking the trek to Mt.
 Fitz Roy.
 The hike should take you 6-9 hours (3-5 hours each way as it's an out and back path) so pack a lunch and bring layers.
 The last hour of the hike is uphill and the temperature drops quite a bit...the wind picks up as well.
 On your way back from the hike you will walk down one of the main roads.
 Stop in one of the log cabin style microbrew pubs and treat yourself to a local artesian brew...you deserve it.
 After you freshen up back at your lodge come back out for a nice relaxing meal at one of the many upscale restaurant in the city.
 Make sure you enjoy a nice bottle of Malbec with your meal.
 Most of Argentina waits till well after 9:00 to eat their dinner but here in the sleepy town El Chaltén dinner is eaten between 8:30 - 9:00.
 Much after 9:00 and the city starts winding down in preparation for the next day of hiking.
 Please make sure to check out our blog posting on El Chaltén here: Blog Posting of El Chaltén.